metrico/qryn-view/README.md

 # :eye: qryn view

-*qryn-view* is a smart and minimal LOgQL API data explorer developed in React/JS and designed for [qryn](https://cloki.org)
+*qryn-view* is a smart and minimal LogQl, Metrics, Traces and Flux API data explorer developed in React/JS and designed for [qryn](https://qryn.dev)

 ![qryn-view-demo](https://user-images.githubusercontent.com/1423657/200136242-f4133229-ee7c-45e0-8228-8734cf56140a.gif)